 These charts are derived from charts published in a February 2020 Barclays credit research report titled “An updated primer on GSE CRT securities.”

-The right-hand-side chart reflects the attachment and detachment points of M-1, M-2, B-1, and B-2 bonds for a selection of low-LTV CAS issuances by Fannie Mae from January 2017 to February 2020.
+The chart related to low-LTV CAS attachment and detachment points over time reflects the attachment and detachment points of M-1, M-2, B-1, and B-2 bonds for a selection of low-LTV CAS issuances by Fannie Mae from January 2017 to February 2020.
 Low-LTV transactions are those in which the original LTV on the loan is between 60% and 80%.
 The attachment point reflects the minimum amount of pool-level losses at which the given bond begins suffering losses.
 The detachment point reflects the amount of pool-level losses at which the given bond is completely written down.

 Notes to Chart under “Vista 2017 CRT Indices (par = 100)”